Stories, advice and support for your academic journey.

 However, I think my age was the main thing that allowed me to complete my part-time PhD in three years after the literature review year.
 Because my children were adults and because my social life had greatly diminished with age, I had no distractions.
 My focus, apart from work, was on the thesis.
 In other words, for me, my age was a positive thing, not a negative, when it came to doing a PhD.

-Also, for some reason, unbeknown to me, my thesis flowed very smoothly with no major hiccups.
-I just always seemed to know what I wanted to write next.
-It was all as if it was meant to be, if that makes sense.
-My PhD was very straightforward and, as such, was completed in a relatively short period of time, considering I was a part-time student.
-This also allowed for a prompt completion.
+Also, for some reason, unbeknown to me, my thesis flowed very smoothly with no major hiccups; I just always seemed to know what I wanted to write next.
+As such, my thesis was very straightforward and was completed in a relatively short period of time, considering I was a part-time student.
+This allowed for a prompt completion of the PhD.

 The Importance of Choosing Supervisors Carefully